Housing & Residence Life

 Is parking available for residents?

 Yes, parking is available behind the residence halls.
-Contact the Office of Security for more information.
+Contact the Office of Campus Safety for more information.
 If you have already registered your car, you will receive your parking permit when you check into your residence hall.

 The Office of Residence Life understands that different students have different needs and goals.
 Our mission is to bring together residents together to form a community, influence personal growth, and assist with academic and professional success.
 Programs are offered throughout the semester to help students build friendships and community, and to learn and succeed at GCU and beyond.
 There is one late-night weekend program every week, to provide fun night-life at home.
 Please speak to your RA if you have questions about programs offered or with programming ideas.